akeneo/pim-docs/contributing/index.rst

 Contributing
 ============

-We gladly welcome many kind of contributions on Akeneo PIM!
+We gladly welcome any kind of contribution on Akeneo PIM!

 .. toctree::
     :maxdepth: 1